M-Pineapple/claude-command-runner/README.md

 A powerful Model Context Protocol (MCP) server that bridges Claude Desktop and terminal applications, enabling seamless command execution with intelligent output retrieval and comprehensive v3.0 features.

-> **🔧 Recent Hotfix**: Config files now use generic paths instead of hardcoded examples.
-Please update the `command` path in your configuration to match your local installation directory.

 ## 🚀 What's New in v3.0

 - **Enhanced Auto-Retrieve**: Progressive delays with smart command detection